l3ardia/aws-lambda-tflite/README.md

 ## Deploy CDK

-in `cdk` folder make a copy from `.env.sample` and rename it to `.env`
+in `cdk` folder make a copy from `.env.sample` and rename it to `.env.dev`

-Then run
+Fill required information, then run

 ```
 ENV=dev cdk synth
 ENV=dev cdk deploy --all
 ```

-After being deployed, goto hosted zones and assign an A-Record to API Gateway
+> After deployed, goto hosted zones and assign an A-Record to API Gateway
+> In AWS navigate to S3, find the bucket and upload `model.tflite`

 ## Upload your model
 The `.tflite` model needs to be uploaded in S3 bucket